uwdata/latent-space-cartography/README.md

 ## Using LSC on Your Own data
 You might also use LSC to explore your own data.
-You'll need to supply three componenets: (1) your data, (2) a server side config and (3) a client side config.
+You'll need to supply three components: (1) your data, (2) a server-side config and (3) a client-side config.

 ### Data